-Staff, faculty, and lecturers who have developed and/or taught one or more non-credit online course or program are eligible for the Non-Credit Programming award.
+Rutgers staff, faculty, or lecturers who have developed and/or taught one or more non-credit online course or program are eligible for the Non-Credit Programming award.
 At least one course must have been delivered at least twice prior to application/nomination.

 Any faculty member, instructor, department head/chair, staff member, or student may make a nomination on behalf of an eligible individual.
 Self-nominations will also be accepted.